Tulkun Kasimov: Background

 In 1962, he joined the Soviet Armed Forces and entered the Tashkent Higher All-Arms Command School.
-In 1966 he graduated from his studies, receiving the military rank of lieutenant.
+In 1966, he graduated from his studies, receiving the military rank of lieutenant.
 For active participation in the sports life of the school, good studies, he got the opportunity to choose a place of service.
 He was sent to the Group of Soviet Forces in Germany as the commander of the motorized rifle platoon.
 After 2 years he was promoted to the position of company commander.
 In 1972, he was sent to the North Caucasian Military District as battalion commander and a year later he went to the Frunze Military Academy in Moscow.

 After he successfully completed his studies in 1976, he was sent as first deputy regimental commander to the city of Kyzyl-Arbat in Turkmenistan, In November 1978, by order of the Ministry of Defense, he was appointed commander of a motorized rifle regiment of the Turkestan Military District in the city of Termez.
 In April 1979, for the regiment's achievements in combat and political training and the state of military discipline, he was awarded the early military rank of lieutenant colonel.

 War in Afghanistan

-On December 25, 1979, the 180th Motorized Rifle Regiment, commanded by Lieutenant Colonel Kasymov, ensured the unhindered advance of divisional units by crossing the Amu Darya river at the outset of the Soviet–Afghan War.
-The regiment has successfully completed the assigned task.
+On 25 December 1979, the 180th Motorized Rifle Regiment, commanded by Lieutenant Colonel Kasymov, ensured the unhindered advance of divisional units by crossing the Amu Darya river at the outset of the Soviet–Afghan War.
+The regiment successfully completed the assigned task.
 From February to April 1980, the 180th MRD took part in 20 operations to destroy Mujahideen formations.